Planned Vehicle Restrictions Updated, New Roadways Added

 - The entire length of Interstate 99.

-Effective at 10:00 PM on Thursday, February 24, vehicle restrictions are planned for the following roadways at Tier 1 of the commonwealth's weather event vehicle restriction plan:
+Effective at 10:00 PM on Thursday, February 24, vehicle restrictions are planned for the following roadways at Tier 1 of the commonwealth's weather event vehicle restriction plan (PDF):

 - I-80 from I-99 to the Ohio border; and